The best places to live in Washington DC

 Young and trendy areas of Washington DC

-Washington DC has a fairly large student population and young graduates flock to the capital to start their careers.
+Washington DC has a fairly large student population and plenty of young graduates flock to the capital to start their careers.
 There are lots of areas close to the city centre that cater well for this demographic.

 Georgetown is a historic area in northwest Washington DC which is known for great shopping, nightlife and dining options.
 This neighbourhood is characterised by old houses, cobbled streets and trolley tracks, which are all part of Georgetown’s historic charm.

 Georgetown is located close to the Potomac River.
 It's common to see residents walking, jogging and cycling along the canal path.
-The fact that this area is also home to Georgetown University means that there is a large student population and always plenty going on in terms of entertainment, sporting events and lectures.
-The area is also home to many foreign embassies, making it a popular neighbourhood for expats working in the diplomatic sector.
+The fact that this area is also home to Georgetown University means that there is a large student population, and always plenty going on in terms of entertainment, sporting events and lectures.
+The area is also home to many foreign embassies, making it a popular neighbourhood for newcomers working in the diplomatic sector.